gijs/citysdk/install.md

       o.createPW('<passwd>')
       <ctrl>-d

-These commands will take considerable time; hours, most likely, so be patient.

 Importers and daemons won't be directly usable, except for the GTFS importer, but are included to help you get started on your own versions.